 story-focused.

-The happiness and satisfaction of clients is my main priority when going about commissions.
 My process relies heavily on establishing a connection to the driving story.

 pook hustle